Rural Bank, Ratings Agency Part Company After Threatened Credit Downgrade

 Chengxin lowered the credit ratings on several rural commercial lenders in July.
 While it maintained its ranking of Yuncheng Rural, the outlook was downgraded to “negative,” a change that meant the company was considering cutting the rating.
 The report said the bank’s overdue loans had jumped 87% year-on-year to 3.8 billion yuan at the end of 2018 as a result of downward pressure on the domestic economy, strengthening environmental protection policy and risks stemming from guarantees provided by third parties on many of its loans to customers.

-Yuncheng Rural’s 2019 first-half financial report (link in Chinese), issued in July, showed that its nonperforming loan (NPL) ratio had risen to 2.2% at the end of June from 1.9% at the end of 2018 and 1.48% at the end of 2017.
+A credit ratings report (link in Chinese) issued in July showed that Yuncheng Rural’s nonperforming loan (NPL) ratio had risen to 2.2% at the end of June from 1.9% at the end of 2018 and 1.48% at the end of 2017.
 Its loan-loss provision coverage ratio, the percentage of money set aside to cover potential losses from loan defaults, dropped dramatically to 158.4% from 304% in 2017.

 But the latest ratings report (link in Chinese) from Golden Credit issued on Dec.
 31 is more positive.
 Although it acknowledges risks facing the bank, including to profitability and from rising overdue loans, it highlights the lender’s “strong market competitiveness” and stable deposit and lending business, and says the likelihood Yuncheng Rural will default on its debt is low.